roberto-triumph/triumph4php/docs/find-in-files.md

 [http://www.unicode.org/reports/tr18/](http://www.unicode.org/reports/tr18/).
 To the
 left of the find input, there is a popup menu that shows you the regular expression meta-characters that are available.
-Clicking on one of them will add it to the find expression.
+Clicking on one of them will add it to the find expression text input.

 Find in files is recursive; it will search the given directory and all of its sub-directories.
 By default only PHP files are searched.
 You can change this at any time by entering